splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/5-traces/3-spans.md

 ![DB-query](../../images/db-query.png)

 * The basic latency information is shown as a bar for the instrumented function or call, in our example, it took 6.3 Milliseconds.
-* Several similar Spans **(1**)**, are only visible if the span is repeated multiple times.
+* Several similar Spans **(1)**, are only visible if the span is repeated multiple times.
 In this case, there are 10 repeats in our example.
 (You can show/hide them all by clicking on the `10x` and all spans will show in order)
-* Inferred Services, Calls done to external systems that are not instrumented, show up as a gray 'inferred' span.
-The Inferred Service or span in our case here is a call to the Mysql Database `mysql:petclinic SELECT petclinic` **(2)** as shown below our selected span.
+* **Inferred Services**: Calls made to external systems that are not instrumented, show up as a grey 'inferred' span.
+The Inferred Service or span in our case here is a call to the Mysql Database `mysql:petclinic SELECT petclinic` **(2)** as shown above our selected span.
-* Span Tags in the Tag Pane, standard tags produced by the automatic discovery and configuration.
+* **Span Tags**: In the Tag Pane, standard tags produced by the automatic discovery and configuration.
 In this case, the span is calling a Database, so it includes the `db.statement` tag **(3)**.
 This tag will hold the DB query statement and is used by the Database call performed during this span.
 This will be used by the DB-Query Performance feature.
 We look at DB-Query Performance in the next section.
-* Always-on Profiling, **IF** the system is configured to, and has captured Profiling data during a Spans life cycle, it will show the number of Call Stacks captured in the Spans timeline.
-(15 Call Stacks for the  `customers-service:SELECT petclinic.`owners` Span shown above).
+* **Always-on Profiling**: **IF** the system is configured to and has captured Profiling data during a Span life cycle, it will show the number of Call Stacks captured in the Spans timeline (15 Call Stacks for the  `customers-service:SELECT petclinic.owners` Span shown above).

 We will look at Profiling in the next section.

 <!--
 ## 3. Review Profiling Data Collection